StatefulSets

 # kubectl delete pod nginx-1 pod "nginx-1" deleted # kubectl get pods NAME READY STATUS RESTARTS AGE nginx-0 1/1 Running 0 3m4s nginx-1 1/1 Running 0 5s nginx-2 1/1 Running 0 1m10s

-Access pods and check their hostnames, which are nginx-0, nginx-1, and nginx-2.
+Access the pods and check their hostnames.
+They remain as nginx-0, nginx-1, and nginx-2.

 # kubectl exec nginx-0 -- sh -c 'hostname' nginx-0 # kubectl exec nginx-1 -- sh -c 'hostname' nginx-1 # kubectl exec nginx-2 -- sh -c 'hostname' nginx-2

-Check the PVCs created by the StatefulSet.
-These PVCs are named in the format of "PVC name-StatefulSet name-No." and are in the Bound state.
+Verify the PVCs created by the StatefulSet.
+These PVCs are named in the format "PVC name-StatefulSet name-Number" and are in the Bound state.

 # kubectl get pvc NAME STATUS VOLUME CAPACITY ACCESS MODES STORAGECLASS AGE data-nginx-0 Bound pvc-f58bc1a9-6a52-4664-a587-a9a1c904ba29 1Gi RWX csi-nas 2m24s data-nginx-1 Bound pvc-066e3a3a-fd65-4e65-87cd-6c3fd0ae6485 1Gi RWX csi-nas 101s data-nginx-2 Bound pvc-a18cf1ce-708b-4e94-af83-766007250b0c 1Gi RWX csi-nas 71s